Aisharee/Hello_World/README.md

 # Hello_World
 Hello GitHub fans;
 This is Aisha, but you can call me Aisharee;
-I love programming and designing nice things
+I love programming, designing and developing nice things